linode/docs/docs/development/version-control/install-gogs-on-debian.md

         wget https://storage.googleapis.com/golang/go1.7.linux-amd64.tar.gz
         tar -C /home/git/local -xvzf go1.7.linux-amd64.tar.gz

 3. Set the `GOPATH` environment variable to specify the location of our workspace.
-We will set the variables in our `.bashrc` file, so they will be available everytime we enter the shell:
+We will set the variables in our `.bashrc` file so they will be available every time we enter the shell.

         echo 'export GOROOT=$HOME/local/go' >> $HOME/.bashrc
         echo 'export GOPATH=$HOME/go' >> $HOME/.bashrc